Left: Andrew Hogg, Jamie Pace, Luke Dimech, Jordi Cruyff, Steve Borg, Roderick Briffa.

-Another shot from Terrence Scerri on the 33rd minute, was blocked by the Qormi goalkeeper following a cross by Edmond Agius from the right and a minute later, Alfred Effiong tried his luck with a diagonal shot from the right which ended just wide.
+Another shot from Terrence Scerri in the 33rd minute was blocked by the Qormi goalkeeper following a cross by Edmond Agius from the right, and a minute later, Alfred Effiong tried his luck with a diagonal shot from the right which ended just wide.

 On 64 minutes, Valletta were awarded a penalty after Stephen Wellman brought Njongo Priso down inside the area.
 However, Priso’s shot from the penalty spot hit the crossbar.
 Qormi opened the score in the 78th minute when they were awarded a penalty after Camilo was floored inside the area by Gilbert Agius.
 From the penalty spot, Camilo made no mistake.
 In the remaining minutes of the match, Qormi tried their best to notch the equaliser and force extra-time, but the Valletta defence managed to hold on until the final whistle and bring the U*Bet FA Trophy in the capital for the 12th time in the club’s history.